The Greatest Ears in Town: The Arif Mardin Story: Synopsis

 The documentary goes behind the scenes in the recording studio with Arif Mardin.
 It shows him working with artists such as Norah Jones and Jewel.
 The documentary also features artists such as Aretha Franklin and producers such as George Martin reflecting on his life and career.
 It also explores his personality and humorous nature.

 Release

-The documentary was released on June 15, 2010.
+For Arif Mardin's All My Friends Are Here album and The Greatest Ears in Town: The Arif Mardin Story companion documentary released in 2010, Seeman wrote lyrics for Mardin's composition So Blue.[116] featuring Chaka Khan and David Sanborn.The documentary was released on June 15, 2010.
 Upon its release, it was screened at several chapters of the Recording Academy.
 It was first screened in New York City on the day of its release.
 After its premiere screening, a discussion about Arif Mardin followed.
 It was hosted by the Recording Academy's Producers and Engineers Wing.
 The discussion was moderated by Joe Mardin and panelists included Phil Ramone, Russ Titelman, Doug Biro, Jimmy Douglass, Michael O'Reilly and Frank Filipetti.
 It later premiered at the Grammy Museum in Los Angeles, which featured a panel discussion with Quincy Jones and Chaka Khan.
 It also premiered in Miami, which featured a panel discussion with Barry Gibb.